 Alabama Power stockholders created the nonprofit ABC Trust in 1992 to supplement energy assistance efforts.
 The trust works with local community action agencies to help cover the cost of heating and cooling for low-income families and those struggling with temporary financial problems.
 Customers interested in ABC Trust programs can contact the community action agency in their county.

 Discounts are available for customers receiving Supplemental Security Income (SSI) or Medicaid for Low Income Families (MLIF).
 The discount includes $14.50 toward the customer charge and exemption from paying certain state utility license tax fees.
-Eligible customers can sign up at an Alabama Power business office.

 We provide several programs for customers with special needs, including alternate payment dates for people who rely on monthly government checks.
 We also offer Braille and large-print bills as well as telecommunications services for the deaf.